platformercloud/helm-charts/docs/add-new-chart.md

     > As a good habit, helm lint runs a series of tests to verify that the chart is well-formed

 3. `$ helm package helm-chart-name/*`
-    > This will create the package to publish helm chart. e.g: helm-chart-name-0.1.0.tgz
+    > This will create the package in order to publish the helm chart. e.g: helm-chart-name-0.1.0.tgz

 4. `$ helm repo index --url https://github.com/platformercloud/helm-charts/ .`
     > Create the Helm chart repository index.
 A repository is characterized primarily by the presence of a special file called index.yaml that has a list of all of the packages supplied by the repository, together with metadata that allows retrieving and verifying those packages.